grobian/carbon-c-relay/README.md

 In the example, 35 was used, which means after 35 + 10 seconds the first four aggregate metrics are produced.
 It also means that metrics can arrive 35 seconds late, and still be taken into account.
+The `timestamp` that is used for the aggregations can be specified to be the `start`, `middle` or `end` of the bucket.
+Original carbon-aggregator.py uses `start`, while carbon-c-relay's default has always been `end`.
 The `compute` clauses demonstrate a single aggregation rule can produce multiple aggregates, as often is the case.
 Internally, this comes for free, since all possible aggregates are always calculated, whether or